 Our basic research endeavors in consciousness, memory, neuromodulation, respiratory compromise and anesthetic neurotoxicity are supported by the National Institutes of Health, private endowments and other external sources.
-Current projects focus on elucidating the mechanisms for unconsciousness, understanding the nature of consciousness and factors contributing to cognitive dysfunction, developing a clinically useful respiratory monitoring device, understanding how general anesthetics alter central nervous system function and identifying genetic determinants of anesthetic neurotoxicity.
+Current projects focus on elucidating the mechanisms for unconsciousness, understanding the nature of consciousness and factors contributing to cognitive dysfunction, understanding how general anesthetics alter central nervous system function and identifying genetic determinants of anesthetic neurotoxicity.

-The department's robust clinical research portfolio includes a variety of industry-sponsored clinical trials and investigator-initiated studies that span a spectrum from perioperative care to chronic pain to investigational drugs and devices.
+The department's robust clinical research portfolio includes a variety of industrysponsored clinical trials and investigator-initiated studies that span a spectrum from perioperative care to chronic pain to investigational drugs and devices.
 Our clinical researchers seek clinical strategies to reduce pain, evaluate techniques and therapies, improve patients' recovery and optimize outcomes.